yossisp/vault-agent-docker-compose/README.md

 ### About

-This is a minimal setup to get Vault server and Vault Agent running on docker-compose.
+This is a minimal setup to get Vault server and Vault Agent running on docker-compose (it is in no way a production setup, it's intended for local development).
 Vault server uses file storage backend which makes this a persistent setup (a docker volume is mounted), so that tokens data will persist after running machine restart or `docker-compose down`.

 ### How To Run